oracle/weblogic-deploy-tooling/documentation/2.0/content/developer/project-structure.md

 weight: 1
 ---

-This project is structured using the Standard Directory Layout for Maven projects, with two child modules, `core` and `installer`.
-In addition, there is a `samples` directory with example configurations, and the `site` directory containing project documentation.
+This project is structured using the Standard Directory Layout for Maven projects, with two child modules, `core`, `alias-test`, `system-test`, and `installer`.
+In addition, there is a `documentation` directory containing project documentation.

-The `core` module contains the main source code for the project.
-This includes Jython modules and Java classes, as well as typedef files, alias definitions, and the message bundle.
-There are unit tests related to this module.
+The `core` module contains the main source code for the project. `core` includes Jython modules and Java classes, as well as typedef files, alias definitions, and the message bundle.

+The `system-test` and `alias-test` modules contain test suites for verifying pull requests and nightly regression testing.

 Alias definitions are discussed in more detail [here]({{< relref "/developer/alias-definitions.md" >}}).

-The `installer` module builds the final installer ZIP file.
-It includes the assembly definitions, start scripts for each tool for Linux and Windows platforms, and configurations for variable injection and logging.
+The `installer` module builds the final installer ZIP file. `installer` includes the assembly definitions, start scripts for each tool for Linux and Windows platforms, and configurations for variable injection and logging.

-A single installer ZIP file is built under the `WLSDEPLOY_HOME/installer/target` directory.
+Two installer files are built under the `WLSDEPLOY_HOME/installer/target` directory, one ZIP for all platforms, and one tar.gz for those that prefer tar.gz on Unix systems.

 There are detailed instructions for building the project [here]({{< relref "/developer/buildWDT.md" >}}).